-Codex Agent Spawns Too Many Redundant Tool Calls
+Codex Agent Makes Too Many Redundant Tool Calls (Fix)

 Codex re-reads the same file 8 times and re-greps the same query 5 times.
-Fix by pre-feeding context, requiring a plan first, and capping reads via tool restrictions.
+Fastest fix: run /plan first, add an AGENTS.md repo map, and keep reasoning effort at medium.
+Full diagnosis below.

 Redundant tool calls are not a model defect.
 They are a sign that the agent is searching, not building.
 It has no map, no plan, no recently-read cache, so each tool call is a guess.
-The cure is to give the agent the map up front, require a written plan before any edit, and structure the prompt so the agent does not re-discover what you already know.
+The cure is to give the agent the map up front, require a plan before any edit, and structure the prompt so it does not re-discover what you already know.

 Common causes